What do we want to achieve?

-I already ride to work, why should I take part and record my ride?
+I already cycle to work, why should I take part and record my ride?

-We need your help to spread your love of cycling and enlist your friends and colleagues.
-Your experience can help those thinking about riding a bike to take the all-important step.
+We need your help to spread your love of cycling and enlist your workplace.
+Your experience can help those thinking about cycling take the all-important step.

-By recording your rides, you are providing a record of cycling which can be used to argue for and justify funding for improved cycling infrastructure.
+By recording your rides, you are providing a record of cycling in Sydney which can be used to argue for and justify funding for improved cycling infrastructure.

 How do I classify as a new rider?

-When you register for the Challenge, you will tell us how often you have ridden a bike in the last 12 months.
-Those who haven't ridden at all in the last 12 months are classified as 'new riders'.
+When you register for the Cycle Challenge, you will tell us how often you have cycled in the last 12 months.
+Those who haven't cycled at all in the last 12 months are classified as 'new cyclists'.